michimussato/OpenStudioLandscapes/README.md

 > You might have to install `git` and `make` first.
 > On Ubuntu:
 > ```shell
-> sudo apt update && sudo apt install -y git make
+> sudo apt update -y && sudo apt install -y git make
 > ```

 ## Clone Repository